utils-decorators

 Function Example 3 (with configuration object):

-import { retrify } from 'utils-decorators';
+import { retryfy } from 'utils-decorators';

 import { getData } from './data-provider';

-const debouncedFoo = retrify(getData, {
+const retriedGetData = retryfy(getData, {

 retries: 3,